RedSeaFox/voice_friend/README.md

 Download and place files in a separate folder `voicehelper_friend.py ` and `voicehelper_friend_config.py `.

 Download lightweight libraries **vosk** `vosk-model-small-en-us-0.*` for management in English and `vosk-model-small-ru-0.*` for management in Russian.
 The program was tested with the libraries `vosk-model-small-en-us-0.15` and `vosk-model-small-ru-0.22`.
 But the program should also work with other versions of lightweight  libraries.
-Libraries can be taken from this repository or from the developer's website https://alphacephei.com/vosk/models .
+Libraries can be taken from this repository from folder [VoiceHelper](https://github.com/RedSeaFox/voice_friend/tree/master/VoiceHelper) or from the developer's website https://alphacephei.com/vosk/models .
 Libraries should also be placed in the program folder.

 Set up a virtual environment.
 Take the dependencies from the file `requirements.txt `.